-Marilyn is currently working on a new historical novel, set in 18th century Italy that tells of two young boys who are bought from their families, castrated and then trained to be singers.
+I have just finished my second novel, "Song of the Nightingale".
+It is a historical novel, set in 18th century Italy that tells of two young boys who are bought from their families, castrated and then trained to be singers.
 This was something that was actually done at the time, though this story is purely fictional.
-It follows the boys’ careers, one who becomes a successful singer and the other who does not.
+It is told from the point of view of Philippe, who is the count's secretary and is tasked with taking the boys to Florence and settling them into the conservatoire, which is run by Jesuits.
+It tells of the boys' journey, of course, but it also tells of love, murderous revenge, deceit and reconciliation.
+The book is just published by The Conrad Press.

-Whilst working on her PhD over 10 years ago, Marilyn gave a number of papers at academic conferences on the subject of Victorian fairy tales and Mary De Morgan in particular.
-Marilyn is currently booked to give a talk, "From Fact to Fiction", at Coventry City Library in August 2018, when she explain how she progressed from writing the factual biography of De Morgan to the fictional novel based on her life.
+Whilst working on my PhD over 10 years ago, I gave a number of papers at academic conferences on the subject of Victorian fairy tales and Mary De Morgan in particular.

-I would love to give talks to readers' groups, libraries, writing groups, historical societies and similar, on subjects such (but not restricted to):
+I would also love to give talks to readers' groups, libraries, writing groups, historical societies and similar, on subjects such as (but not restricted to):

 - the relevance of fairy tales today